 How to Take It?

-While the dosages that appear to be most consistently used in research are 2-5g, which has been shown to raise carnosine levels, the ISSN position stand recommends 4-6g daily, for at least 4 weeks.
+The dosages that appear to be most consistently used in research are 2-5g, which has been shown to raise carnosine levels.
+The ISSN position stand is slightly higher than this and recommends 4-6g daily, for at least 4 weeks.

 Due to the paraesthesia, if using a larger dosage like 6g, it would be ideal to split the dosage over multiple dosages throughout the day to minimise that symptom.